ziskind1/nativescripting_site1/data/posts/helpful-angular-directives-1/helpful-angular-directives-1.md

     }
 }
 ```

 As you can see, it handles touch action and animates opacity of each child of the container it is applied to.
 Here you can find how it looks in action

 ![touchable ios](touchable-directive-ios.gif)

-Actually I use it for Android also since in most of my projects ripple effect was removed by design.
+Actually I use it for Android applications also since in most of my projects ripple effect is removed by design.
 However, if you need it - take a look at Alexander Ziskind's [example][Ripple Effect] of setting a
 Material Design Ripple Effect to your Views.

 ### Tappable icon

 Do you often use images as tappable elements?
 Pretty often, I think.
-So do I. Despite, images can be of different size
+So do I. Despite images can be of different size,
 we have to stick to the Touch target guidelines.
 They state that target size should be
 at least [48x48dp for Android][Android Touch Area Guideline] and [44x44dp for iOS][iOS Touch Area Guideline].

-So for such cases I've created a simple component
+So for such cases I've created a simple component (yeah, yeah, I know, we've talked about directives.
-(yeah, yeah, I know, we've talked about directives.
-I hope you'll forgive me this small deviation) which allows me to use images as
+I hope you'll forgive me this small deviation) which allows using images as
 clickable elements and guarantee the touchable area size

 ```typescript